lostromb/concentus.oggfile/Concentus.OggFile.NuGet/Readme.txt

-﻿This is an experimental package for implementing Oggfile parsing support to decode .opus files using Concentus.
+﻿This package implements Oggfile support to encode/decode .opus files using Concentus.

 TO ENCODE: